Search for Axion dark matter with the QUAX-LNF tunable haloscope: Experimental Setup

 The rod orientation is changed by a rotative stepper piezoelectric motor from Attocube Systems model ANR240, while the second linear motor, as anticipated, moves the tunable antenna (model ANPz111).
 Both motors were operated at cryogenic temperatures, between 20 and 30 mK, without complications, and with a heating up of the environment of only a few~mK when operated in single-step mode.

-Although, without the tuner, the intrinsic quality factor of the cavity is measured to be $Q_0\simeq 10^5$ at cryogenic temperatures, the PEEK supporting the rod and non-ideality of the rod itself caused field losses, reducing the quality factor to about 50000 (Sec.~\ref{sec:datataking}).
+Although the intrinsic quality factor of the cavity without the tuner is measured to be $Q_0\simeq 10^5$ at cryogenic temperatures, the PEEK supporting the rod and non-ideality of the rod itself caused field losses, reducing the quality factor to about 50000 (Sec.~\ref{sec:datataking}).
 The coupling, supposed to be equal to the optimal value for scan $\beta=2$, resulted to be $\beta=0.5$ after a more accurate analysis of calibration data.
 The values of $Q_L$ and $\beta$ measured before the data taking at different frequencies are listed in Tab.~\ref{tab:dataset}, while the transmission spectra measured with the VNA are shown in Fig.~\ref{fig:scan}.